-b.
-Mark the check box for each reporting feature that appropriate administrators in the role are permitted to use.
+b) Mark the check box for each reporting feature that appropriate administrators in the role are permitted to use.

 Option Description Access presentation reports Enables access to presentation reports features.
 This option is available only when administrators can report on all clients.
-See Presentation reports , page 125.
+See Presentation reports .
 Access the Status > Dashboard page Enables display of charts showing Internet activity on the Risks, Usage, and System dashboards.
-See The Status Dashboards , page 19.
+See The Status Dashboards .
 If this option is deselected, administrators can view only the Health Alert and Value Estimates (if displayed) sections of the System dashboard.
 Access Threat data (Threats dashboard + Report Center) Allows administrators to access charts, summary tables, and event details related to advanced malware threat activity in your network.
-See Threats dashboard , page 21.
+See Threats dashboard .
 Allows administrators to view the Threat Details in Report Center's Transaction Viewer.
-See Transaction Viewer display options , page 190.
-Access forensics data (Forcepoint Web Security only) Allows administrators to view files associated with threat activity, and review information about attempts to send the files.
-See Configuring forensics data storage, page 471.
+See Transaction Viewer display options .

+Option Description Access forensics data (Forcepoint Web Security only) Allows administrators to view files associated with threat activity, and review information about attempts to send the files.
+See Configuring forensics data storage .
 Allows administrators to view the Forensics Data in Report Center's Transaction Viewer.
-See Transaction Viewer display options , page 190.

-Option Description Access investigative reports Enables access to basic investigative reports features.
+See Transaction Viewer display options .
+Access investigative reports Enables access to basic investigative reports features.
 When this option is selected, additional investigative reports features can be selected, also.
-See Investigative reports , page 146.
-This option enables access to the Source IP link on the Advanced File Analysic report View user names in investigative reports the Advanced File Analysis report.
-Allows administrators in this role to view user names, if they are logged.
-See Configuring how requests are logged, page 448.
-Deselect this option to show only system-generated identification codes, instead of names.
-This action is particulate analysis and provide the provided to the provided This option is available only when administrators are granted access to investigative reports.
+See Investigative reports .
+This option enables access to the Source IP link on the Advanced File Analysis report.
+View user names in investigative reports Allows administrators in this role to view user names, if they are logged.
+See Configuring how requests are logged .
+Deselect this option to show only system- generated identification codes, instead of names.
+This option is available only when administrators are granted access to investigative reports.
 Save investigative reports as favorites Allows administrators in this role to create favorite investigative reports.
-See Favorite investigative reports , page 161.
-This option is available only when administrators Schedule investigative reports are granted access to investigative reports.
-Allows administrators in this role to schedule investigative reports to run at a future time or on a repeating cycle.
-See Scheduling investigative reports, page 162.
+See Favorite investigative reports .
+This option is available only when administrators are granted access to investigative reports.
+Schedule investigative reports Allows administrators in this role to schedule investigative reports to run at a future time or on a repeating cycle.
+See Scheduling investigative reports.
 This option is available only when administrators are granted permissions to save investigative reports as favorites.
 Access the Report Center Enables access to the Report Center.
-When this option is selected, the administrator can also access Report Builder and Transaction Viewer.See Report Center , page 169.
-View user names and hostnames in reports Allows administrators to view user information when creating or viewing reports.
+When this option is selected, the administrator can also access Report Builder and Transaction Viewer.
+See Report Center .

+Option Description View user names and hostnames in reports Allows administrators to view user information when creating or viewing reports.
 When unchecked, an internally assigned user identification number displays wherever User would appear in a report or chart.
 A hash of the hostname appears in place of the true hostname in Transaction Viewer details.
-See Report Center , page 169.
+See Report Center .
 This option is available only when administrators are granted access to the Report Center.
 Schedule Reports Allows administrators to add scheduled jobs in the Report Center.
-See Report Center Scheduler , page 192.
+See Report Center Scheduler .
 This option is available only when administrators can report on all clients and are granted access to the Report Center.

-Option Description Manage the Log Database Allows administrators to access the Settings > Reporting > Log Database page.
-See Log Database administration settings , page 459.
+Manage the Log Database Allows administrators to access the Settings > Reporting > Log Database page.
+See Log Database administration settings .
 Access application reports Allows administrators to see browser, platform, cloud application, and user agent data on the Reporting > Applications page.
-See Application reporting , page 203.
+See Application reporting .

-6. When you are finished making changes, click OK to cache the changes and return to the Delegated Administration page.
+6) When you are finished making changes, click OK to cache the changes and return to the Delegated Administration page.
 Changes are not implemented until you click Save and Deploy.